Career Guide

 The path to becoming a New York game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 20, education (Bachelor's degree or 60 credits + 2 years experience), and a clean background for New York.
+- Lock in the basics — U.S. citizenship, the minimum age of 20, bachelor's degree or 60 credits + 2 years experience, and a clean record are the entry bar in New York.

-- Complete education or qualifying experience — Bachelor's degree or 60 credits + 2 years experience.
+- Satisfy the education or experience requirement — Bachelor's degree or 60 credits + 2 years experience.

-- Apply and pass the entrance exams — New York State Department of Environmental Conservation administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The New York State Department of Environmental Conservation, Division of Law Enforcement stages a written test, physical agility assessment, oral board, and background investigation.

-- Graduate from the academy — Complete the New York State Basic School for Environmental Conservation Officers (26-week residential) program.
+- Earn your academy diploma — Finish the New York State Basic School for Environmental Conservation Officers (26-week residential) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.